Wednesday, January 17, 2007

 Tomorrow night’s national championship game is a milestone that should be celebrated, not shunned, embraced as yet another marker of progress and triumph in the meandering history of race and sport in America.
 Never forget the history.

+We are not talking ancient history.
 Michael Vick, possibly the most dynamic player to set foot under center, continues to be ridiculed.
 Last year at this time, legions of Vince Young’s critics said he lacked the necessities, the mechanics; some even suggested he might be a better receiver or running back.
 Young was recently named the offensive rookie of the year in the N.F.L.

-Notre Dame’s Brady Quinn while soft-pedaling Russell.
+Louisiana State’s JaMarcus Russell turned in a dominating performance in the Sugar Bowl, a game in which the announcers were singing the praises of Notre Dame’s Brady Quinn while soft-pedaling Russell.
 When it became clear that Russell was going to lead L.S.U. to a rout, they changed their tune.

 Leak watched some of the game and heard the broadcast.
 “That’s the world we live in,” he said.